asterai Documentation

 this section is a work in progress

-The asterai marketplace will be a platform where users can list their own plugins and consume plugins made by other asterai users.
+The asterai marketplace is a platform where users can list their own plugins and consume plugins made by other asterai users.

 Hello World